whisthq/whist/main-webserver/app/blueprints/README.md

 # Module Structure

-At the module level, the code is separated between AWS, mail, admin, payment, auth, and celery blueprints (post and get request hendlers)
+At the module level, the code is separated between AWS, mail, admin, payment, auth, and celery blueprints (post and get request handlers)

 ## Admin